mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-The Imperium has a history of conflict with two of the Major Races – the Aslan and Vargr – and no major conflicts with the K’kree, Hivers or Droyne.
+The Imperium has a history of conflict with two of the Major Races – the Aslan and Vargr – and no major conflicts with the K'kree, Hivers or Droyne.
 Of the Major Races, the Imperium shares a border with only the Vargr Extents.
 There are comfortable buffer zones with the rest, most of which contain collections of